shielh/Energy_Gym_ms4/README.md

 - As a first time user, I want to know the purpose of the site immediately upon arrival
 - As a first time user, I want to see information about the gym and their values
 - As a first time user, I want to be able to find information about the membership, class bundles and products for sale on the site
-- As a user I want the site to be responsive across all devices
+- As a user, I want the site to be responsive across all devices
-- As I user I want to be able to easily create an account
+- As a user, I want to be able to easily create an account
+- As a user, I want to be able to be able to search for the products in the search area in the navbar
 - As a registered user, I want my details to autofill in the checkout page
 - As a user, I want to be able to view my order in the cart before paying to review
 - As a user I want to be able to pay securely